A newborn baby's skin is delicate and needs a careful approach to skin care.

-Newborn skin is delicate, and so is the baby's immune system.
-Chemicals, perfumes, and dyes in clothing, detergents, and baby products can cause newborn skin irritation, dryness, chafing, and rashes.
-However, there's much you can do to protect your baby from these skin problems.
+Chemicals, perfumes, and dyes in clothing, detergents and baby products can cause newborn skin irritation, dryness, chafing and rashes.

 The good thing about baby's skin sensitivity?
 Your touch on your newborn's skin has a soothing, nurturing effect, and is critical to your baby's development.